-Because a merger and acquisition is the transfer of a business to an acquiring entity, and business transaction becomes inherently complex (whether looked at from a strictly legal, financial, or another perspective).
-To that end, a sale of a business is more complex than many business owners imagine.
+Because a merger and acquisition, or sale of business, is the transfer of a business or its assets to an acquiring entity, the business transaction becomes inherently complex from a legal and financial perspective.
+In fact, a sale of business is more complex than many business owners imagine.
 Take a standard type of transaction, a small private company that wants to sell its existing business to another business or individual.
-Even this seemingly simple business transaction is fraught with complexity because the business and its assets, including its employees and executives, must be identified and legal constraints on its transfer must be identified.
+Even this seemingly simple business transaction is fraught with complexity because the business and its assets, including its employees and executives, must be identified, and legal constraints on its transfer must be identified.
 For instance, are contracts assignable?
 Is the intellectual property, including trademarks, patents, and copyrights, being transferred to the acquiring business?
 What are the employment implications of this transfer?
-What are the tax an accounting issues?
+What are the tax and accounting issues?